Sub-section (3) of Section 123 of The Representation of the People Act, 1951 deems the following to be a ‘corrupt practice’:

 “Section 123(3) does not prohibit electoral discourse being founded on issues pertaining to caste, race, community, religion or language.
 Discussion of matters relating to religion, caste, race, community or language which are of concern to the voters is not an appeal on those grounds.
 Caste, race, religion and language are matters of constitutional importance.
 The Constitution does not deny religion, caste, race, community or language a position in the public space.
 Discussion about these matters – within and outside the electoral context – is a constitutionally protected value and is an intrinsic part of the freedom of speech and expression.”

-At first glance, the Supreme Court has arrived at a just majority decision.
+At first glance, Supreme Court has arrived at a just Majority decision.
 Other opinions shall follow this last word.

 You must be logged in to post a comment.